Maha-emad/Movie-Search-System/README.md

   Next.js Image component was used to optimize the loading of movie posters and backdrops.
 This improves performance, especially on slower network connections, by serving optimized and appropriately sized images.

 - **Lazy Loading and Code Splitting:**
-  Dynamic imports and lazy loading were used to load the Movie Details and Favorites components only when required.
+  Lazy loading were used to load the Movie Details and Favorites components only when required.
 This helps in reducing the initial bundle size and improves page load performance.

 ### 2. **Challenges Faced and Solutions**